* This is the Veterinary Version. *

 Nocardiosis (see Nocardiosis) is commonly reported in debilitated marine mammals.
 Several species of Nocardia have been described from both captive and free-ranging marine mammals of many species, both pinniped and cetacean.
 Diagnosis is usually postmortem, and most affected animals present with a systemic form of disease.
-Infections due to Actinomyces or Arcanobacter spp are receiving considerable attention and have also have been diagnosed in many marine mammal species.
+Infections due to Actinomyces or Arcanobacterium spp are receiving considerable attention and have also have been diagnosed in many marine mammal species.
 Arcanobacterium phocae has been implicated in pathology in stranded California sea lion, common dolphin, gray seal, harbor seal, northern elephant seal, and sea otter.
-Arcanobacterium animalium has been isolated from harbor porpoise, To date, most cases are diagnosed postmortem, but the infection may be underreported.
+Arcanobacterium animalium has been isolated from harbour porpoise, To date, most cases are diagnosed postmortem, but the infection may be underreported.

 Since the 1990s, previously unknown strains of Brucella have been found in free-ranging pinnipeds and cetaceans from many countries.
-Two species have been classified: B ceti (cetaceans) and B pinnipediae (seals).
+Two species have been classified: B ceti (cetaceans) and B pinnipedialis (seals).
 There appears to be host preferences.